jtackaberry/rtk/doc/tutorial.md

 ### Image Packs

 A more sophisticated and robust method for distributing and using images, and especially icons, is by using `rtk.ImagePack`.
-Image packs are single images that consist of many smaller subimages, also called *sprites*.
+Image packs encapsulate one or more images that consist of many smaller subimages, also called *sprites*.
 This means most or all of the images/icons used by your application can be consolidated in a single image file for distribution.

 Within an image pack, you can include:
- * Images of different dimensions
+ * Subimages of different dimensions
  * Multiple variants per image to support different DPIs (e.g. high-DPI or Apple retina displays). rtk calls this a @{rtk.Image.density|pixel density}, where, for example, a pixel density of 2.0 indicates that the image is drawn at full scale when the UI scale is 2x, or half scale when the UI scale is 1x.
  * Both light and dark icon styles for different themes
+ * all of the above spread across as many or as few files as you choose

 Each subimage in the packed image is assigned a name, which is used when retrieving the subimage.
 The retrieved image is an `rtk.MultiImage` which incorporates all the density